 There is no thermal evidence of brachial plexus or radicular pathology.

-There is asymmetrical hyperthermia over the medial wrists and forearms, which is compatible with myofascial dysfunction and joint inflammation.
+There is less hyperthermia over the medial wrists and forearms, which is compatible with myofascial dysfunction and joint inflammation.
 This is not reported as a region of concern and may not be clinically significant.
+The fingers are better delineated.